bqnguyen94/Udacity-MLND-Capstone/README.md

 The training and testing datasets for the Fraud Detection Challenge can be downloaded from [Kaggle's competition webpage](https://www.kaggle.com/c/talkingdata-adtracking-fraud-detection/data).

+Note: The notebook assumes data files are stored in `./data/` directory.

 ## Requirements

 * Python >= 3.6